2022 U17 EURO finals: Fixtures and results

 Article body

-Two semi-final places will be decided in Israel on Wednesday as the 2022 UEFA U17 quarter-finals get underway with France facing Germany at the Haberfeld Stadium in Rishon Le-Zion.
+France recovered from missing their first two penalties to defeat Germany 4-3 in a shoot-out on Wednesday and become the first team through to the 2022 UEFA European Under-17 Championship semi-finals.

-The holders, the Netherlands, then face the nation they have defeated in the last two finals, Italy, in Netanya.
+The holders, the Netherlands, are also through after seeing off Italy, the nation they have defeated in the last two finals, 2-1 in Netanya later in the day to join the French in the last four.
 The remaining semi-final places will be decided on Thursday.

 Knockout rounds all times CEST